AlanyTan/nestjs-template/README.md

 Unit testing are usually stored next to the functions they test.
 Typically you can think of your goal is to call those functions, and make sure however, you call them, they return you expected values.

-### e2e testing
+### service (svc) testing

-End-2-end testing are tests that "put all components, modules together", in some cases, that even involves making connections to other services. e2e testing are stored under the `test` directory that is next to the `src` dir.
+Service testing are tests that "put all components, modules together", in some cases, that even involves making connections to other services. svc testing are stored under the `test` directory that is next to the `src` dir.

 You probalby noticed that next to our main.ts file, there is a main.config.ts file.
 This is because when we run test, we create a testing App Module which allows us to look deeper into the execution.
 However, this means we are _not_ using the main app.
 That's why we move most of the configuration into the main.config.ts so that we can re-use the setup of the app when we set up the testing App Module.
-As you can see in the setup-e2e.ts we are able to turn Logging off after the mainConfig(app), which is a demonstration of the benefit of this setup.
+As you can see in the setup-svc.ts we are able to turn Logging off after the mainConfig(app), which is a demonstration of the benefit of this setup.

 ## Technical explainations